Corotoman: John Carter II

-When his father died in 1670, John Carter Jr. inherited Corotoman, the family's main plantation, as the first son.
+When his father died in 1670, John Carter Jr. inherited Corotoman, the family's main plantation, as the eldest son.
 John Carter Jr. died in 1690, possibly of malaria contracted three years earlier.
-John Carter Jr.'s will also provided that his brother Robert Carter would receive the mill and other real estate if John's daughter Elizabeth did not have children—and in fact she died of measles in November 1693, shortly after her marriage to the son of Richmond County burgess (and Col.) William Lloyd, and that estate became subject to litigation.
+His will also provided that his brother Robert Carter would receive the mill and other real estate if John's daughter Elizabeth did not have children—and in fact she died of measles in November 1693, shortly after her marriage to the son of Richmond County burgess (and Colonel) William Lloyd, and that estate became subject to litigation.